ctroein/octavvs/README.md

 ## Installation on Windows and Mac

-To install OCTAVVS on Windows or Mac, start by downloading Python 3.7 (or newer) from [Python.org](https://www.python.org/downloads/).
+To install OCTAVVS on Windows or Mac, start by downloading Python version 3.8 (or any version from 3.6 and onwards) from [Python.org](https://www.python.org/downloads/).
 (It is also possible to use Conda as described for Linux, below.)
+When installing Python, check the box for adding Python to your path.

 When you have installed Python, get a command prompt: